JustinEchols/Somethings/README.md

 # somethings
-Codebase for working with different media formats, and desktop applications
+Staring codebase for working with different media formats, and desktop applications